bgdsh/docker-hadoop-cluster/README.md

 ### Miscellaneous information
 * You can login as root user into namenode using "docker exec -it namenode bash"
-* Start HBase manually by logging in as root (as described above) and executing the command "$HBASE_HOME/bin/start-hbase.sh"
+* To start HBase manually, log in as root (as described above) and executing the command "$HBASE_HOME/bin/start-hbase.sh"
+* To start Kafka manually, log in as root (as described above) and executing the command "$KAFKA_HOME/bin/kafka-server-start.sh -daemon $KAFKA_HOME/config/server.properties"
 * Kafka topics can be created by "hdpuser" with root priviledges
 ```
 sudo $KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper namenode:2181 --replication-factor 1 --partitions 1 --topic test